MindscapeHQ/raygun4net/Mindscape.Raygun4Net.Azure.WebJob/readme.txt

 <RaygunSettings apikey="YOUR_APP_API_KEY" />

-Now you can either setup Raygun to send unhandled exceptions automatically.
+Now you can setup Raygun to send unhandled exceptions automatically.

 To send unhandled exceptions automatically, add a config.UseRaygun() call to your JobHostConfiguration setup (where config is your instance of JobHostConfiguration)

+You may optionally also pass in an already constructed RaygunClient instance if you wish to do any further customization of Raygun4Net.

 Remove sensitive request data
 -----------------------------